• Skip to primary navigation

 Jump to Recipe Print Recipe

-These Raspberry Almond Muffins have fresh raspberries that are mixed straight into the batter.
+These raspberry almond muffins have fresh raspberries that are mixed straight into the batter.
 And both almond extract and sliced almonds are added to compliment the raspberry flavor.

 Raspberry muffins stacked on top of eachother with fresh raspberries in the background.